seferiana/animalcard/README.md

 # animalcard
 Grow With Google Animal Trading Card

-This is for the Grow With Google Front-End Challenge, Lesson 8.
+This is Project 2 for the Grow With Google Front-End Challenge, Lesson 8.